 8. What Region and Quality are your dvds & What makes an On-Demand DVD different than a Commercial DVD?

 All of our movies here at SumoGorilla.com are Region 1 or All Region On Demand Archival print DVD-Rs.
 (Brand New Studio/Factory made dvds are region 1.
 And the Used Dvds are region 1 Studio made dvds too.)
-All On demand Archival print DVD-Rs come with beautiful full color cover artwork and in standard size DVD keepsake cases.
+OUR ON DEMAND DVD-R MOVIES DO NOT COME WITH DVD COVER ART OR DVD CASE.

 ON-DEMAND DVD'S: DVDs produced on-demand are similar to, but not quite same as, DVDs you'd buy at the local video store.
 DVD movies you buy at the local video outlet are manufactured from a mold via a stamping process whereas on-demand DVDs are "burned".
 Each carries information read by the DVD player, but the physical properties of the two are different.